Investing in soil health is good for the biodiversity of an ecosystem, but is it good for farmers’ and ranchers’ economic well-being, too?

 Farmers who use regenerative practices tend to have lower yields.
 However, lower crop yields doesn’t necessarily mean lower profits.
-A 2018 study by the Ecdysis foundation found that farmers who invest in these soil-health improving, regenerative practices have higher profitability than farmers who use conventional practices.
-In fact, these regenerative farmers were nearly 80% more profitable!
+A 2018 study by the Ecdysis foundation found that farmers who invest in these soil-health improving practices tend to have higher profitability than farmers who use conventional practices.
+In fact, these regenerative farmers were nearly 80% more profitable can conventional farmers!

 Why?
-For one, regenerative farmers were able to capture premiums at market through certifications like Organic or Grass Finished.
+For one, regenerative farmers were able to capture premiums at market through certifications like “Organic” or “Grass Finished.”
 But equally intriguing, these farmers lowered their input costs (because they relied less on chemical inputs) to capture more of their income.
 Bottom line: Regenerative practices can save the planet and your wallet.

 If you’re not already practicing regenerative organic agriculture or sustainable agriculture on your farm or ranch, you’ll find that implementing regenerative agriculture takes time, effort, and unsurprisingly, money.
 We know you’ve got the grit, but what about the cash?
 Here are some options to get you on your way toward farm profitability!

 The USDA has recently invested more in tackling the climate crisis.
 There are a number of well-funded programs that can help you implement regenerative practices on your farm, lowering the risks of investing in your farm or ranch’s transition.